slavakargin/ug-content/overview/ug-program.md

 - Probability & Statistics

-## Curriculum Options
+## Curriculum Options/Degree Offered

 Students can choose between:

-- **A flexible curriculum** that lets you build a plan aligned with your interests and goals, and
+- **BA degree: A flexible curriculum** that lets you build a plan aligned with your interests and goals, and
-- **A more intensive theoretical curriculum** designed especially for students considering **graduate study** in mathematics or statistics.
+- **BS degree: A more intensive theoretical curriculum** designed especially for students considering **graduate study** in mathematics or statistics.

 For students interested in professional preparation, we also offer **actuarial science tracks** that provide a strong foundation for actuarial careers.

----

-# Degrees Offered

-## Majors
+### Major Tracks

 - **BS in Mathematical Sciences**
 - **BA in Mathematical Sciences**